sivaprasadraju/Home-Page-Identification/README.md

 5) By checking the hue_count value for each webpage, I have kept threshold values for each webpage differently.

 6) Based on the hue value, I have found the type of webpage.

+###Solution Explanation

+Our constraint is do not use OCR.
+So, I thought that based on the RGB values we can differentiate the type of webpage.
+So, I have converted input image from RGB to HSV.
+Then I have found the value of Hue in the input image.
+Then I have fixed thresholding points to each webpage.